twidi/django-adv-cache-tag/README.md

         return get_cache('templates')
 ```

-And if you want a cache backend for old objects, and another, faster for recent ones:
+And if you want a cache backend for old objects, and another, faster, for recent ones:

 ```python
 from django.core.cache import get_cache